 3.25mm (D) hook

 3 balls (900 yards) Paintbox Yarns Simply DK in Champagne White, or color of your choice.
 This is a #3 lightweight yarn.
 This pattern will not have good drape if worked in anything heavier.
+You will only be using 650-700 yards for this scarf.

 ch = chain